 How to Lose Your Accent Once & For All.

 Getting rid of your accent causes you to be taken seriously at work.
 It results in people clearly understanding your message & seeing the real you!

-Next, you have to use lots of air for speech.
+- Next, you have to use lots of air for speech.
 Just make sure you match your voice to the air.
 Unless sounding like Marilyn Monroe works for you.

-Divide your message not into sentences but into breath groups.
-Units of meaning that shouldn’t be separated & connect them together.
-Then apply those same sound & rhythm patterns to your speech.
+- Divide your message, not into sentences, but breath groups.
+Units of meaning that shouldn’t be separated.
+Then connect them.
+Then apply those same sounds & rhythm patterns to your speech.
 Be sure to record yourself a lot!

-Lastly, measure your success in increments.
+- Lastly, measure your success in increments.
+It’s essential to self-assess.
 Don’t beat yourself up if it’s not perfect.
 Just determine what’s getting better. 🙂